People have all kinds of questions about the World Race. Here are a few commonly asked questions:

 Many participants have successfully deferred student loan repayment while participating in mission trips with Adventures in Missions.
 For specific information relating to your student loan, please contact your loan provider.
 If your loan provider requests a letter regarding your participation The World Race, please let your Mobilization Representative know, and they can help facilitate that request.

 We do accept international applicants.
 However, international applicants need to be aware that due to many obstacles including increased cost and complex, varying visa requirements, we are not able to include participants from certain countries.
-Non-US applicants must be prepared to coordinate additional logistics, including travel to and from training camp, health insurance coverage, and visas in each destination country.
+Non-US applicants must be prepared to coordinate additional logistics, including travel to and from training camp, and visas in each destination country.
 In addition, all trip fees and charges must be paid in US dollars, and tax deductions are only available for US residents.
 Non-US applicants must be fluent in English.
 Please contact us for details and to determine if you are eligible to apply.

 This is your Race.
 You are an adult and we treat you that way.
 But we understand that parents may have questions.